How Alexandria Ocasio-Cortez Pulled Off 2018's Biggest Upset

 Ocasio-Cortez was the first primary challenger Crowley has faced in 14 years.
 The former aide to Sen. Ted Kennedy played up her working-class roots — her mother is Puerto Rican and her dad is a South Bronx native — as well as liberal policy positions such as federal jobs and housing guarantees and the end of private prisons.

-She also keenly saw the debate about President Trump’s border policy as a way to energize voters.
+She also keenly saw the debate about President Trump’s border policy as a way to energize voters in a primary that had remarkably low turnout.
 Rather than spending the last weekend of the primary in New York, she went to a child-detention center in Texas.
 All the while, she demanded that Congress abolish Immigration and Customs Enforcement (ICE) — a far-left position that set her apart from Crowley.

 Crowley, an ambitious but loyal lieutenant to Pelosi, was widely seen as a likely heir to the Democrats’ top job.
 At 56, he is decades younger than the rest of Pelosi’s inner circle, a close clubhouse he for years sought to join but struggled to penetrate.
 He has spent much of the last few years building up chits to cash in for an election race, often visiting colleagues’ districts to help them build buzz and raise money.